Cisco-Learning/Learning-Content-Template/README.md

 4. Move Jira ticket to `Review` status and assign to the appropriate reviewer.

-5. Once the PR has been reviewed, feedback will be presented on the pull request and it will be the requestors responsibility to make the required changes based on this feedback.
+5. Once the PR has been reviewed, feedback will be presented on the pull request, and it will be the requesters' responsibility to make the required changes based on this feedback.
 Once the pull request has been approved, the branch will be `Squashed & Merged` and then deleted.

 6. Move Jira ticket to the next status in the workflow.